Our PhD programme has a single intake of up to13-14 students in October each year.

 Complete your application for admission to the university, available here.

 This is the form to apply for a place at Cardiff University, using an online system called SIMs; we need this to process your application and, hopefully, make you an offer if you are successful at interview.
-For this stage of the application, use the ‘apply box on the right hand side of the web page.
-Select ‘Master of Science’, ‘Full time’ and your preferred start date (October of the following academic year).
-Although you are applying for a four-year PhD studentship, the initial course code in SIMs is for the one-year Master’s programme – but once you click ‘Apply Now’ the application form will confirm that you are applying for the CDT Compound Semiconductor Physics (PhD Progression 1+3) in the School of Physics and Astronomy, because this is the ‘home’ School for the CDT Programme, even if you wish to follow the Electronics MSc route.
+For this stage of the application, use the ‘apply box’ on the right hand side of the web page.
+Select ‘Doctor of philosophy’, ‘Full time’ and your preferred start date (October of the following academic year).
+Once you click ‘Apply Now’ the application form will confirm that you are applying for the CDT Compound Semiconductor Physics and Engineering (PhD Progression 1+3).
 Please note the guidance below before you begin the application process.

 A research proposal is not required for this PhD Programme as you will choose your PhD project during your MSc year.
 Instead, please state that you are applying for the CDT PhD in Compound Semiconductor Manufacturing and your preferred MSc route: Physics or Electronics – depending on which fits your interests and your qualifications.

-• two recent references* dated within the last six months, that address your capability for PhD study, at least one of which should be an academic referee.
-Please note: it is the applicant’s responsibility to request and send references direct to us and upload references* to their application.
+- two recent references* dated within the last six months**, that address your capability for PhD study, at least one of which should be an academic referee.
+Please note: it is the applicant’s responsibility to request references and upload them* to their application.
 If your referees would prefer to send their references directly to us, please ask them to email semiconductors-cdt@cardiff.ac.uk.

 Interviews